metaplex-foundation/developer-hub/src/pages/token-metadata/mint.md

 ## Minting Tokens

-Once all on-chain accounts are created for our asset, we can mint tokens for it.
-If the asset is Non-Fungible we will simply mint its one and only token, otherwise we can mint as many tokens as we want.
-Note that a Non-Fungible asset is only valid once its unique token has been minted so it is a mandatory step for that Token Standard.
+Once all on-chain accounts are created for our Nft, we can mint tokens for it.
+If the Nft is Non-Fungible we will simply mint its one and only token, otherwise we can mint as many tokens as we want.
+Note that a Non-Fungible Nft is only valid once its unique token has been minted so it is a mandatory step for that Token Standard.

 We can use the **Mint V1** instruction of the Token Metadata program to achieve this.
 It requires the following parameters:

-- **Mint**: The address of the asset's Mint account.
+- **Mint**: The address of the Nft's Mint account.
 - **Authority**: The authority that can authorize this instruction.
 For Non-Fungible assets, this is the update authority of the **Metadata** account, otherwise, this refers to the **Mint Authority** of the Mint account.
 - **Token Owner**: The address of the wallet to receive the token(s).
 - **Amount**: The number of tokens to mint.
 For Non-Fungible assets, this may only be 1.
-- **Token Standard**: The Token Standard of the asset (**required for our JavaScript SDK**).
+- **Token Standard**: The Token Standard of the Nft (**required for our JavaScript SDK**).
 The program does not require this argument but our SDK do so they can provide adequate default values for most of the other parameters.

 {% dialect-switcher title="Mint Tokens" %}
 {% dialect title="JavaScript" id="js" %}